These disorders may be present at birth or result from injuries or disorders that occur later.

 The most common disorders that affect craniocervical structures are

 Tumors can also affect craniocervical structures.
 If tumors spread to the bones of the neck (metastatic tumors to bone Metastatic Bone Tumors Cancers that begin elsewhere in the body may spread (metastasize) to the bones.
 In particular, cancers of the breast, lung, prostate gland, kidney, thyroid gland, and colon may metastasize to... read more ), the first two spinal bones may become misaligned.
 A rare, slow-growing bone tumor called a chordoma Chordomas Tumors that originally start in the bone are called primary bone tumors.
 Primary bone tumors may be noncancerous (benign) or cancerous (malignant).
-(See also Overview of Bone Tumors and Overview... read more or a common, slow-growing noncancerous brain tumor called a meningioma Meningiomas Types of brain tumors (see also table Some Tumors That Originate in or Near the Brain) can vary in their characteristics, such as their location, the people they affect most often, and the symptoms... read more can develop at the craniocervical junction and press on the brain or spinal cord.
+After cancer is diagnosed, it is staged.
+Staging... read more or a common, slow-growing noncancerous brain tumor called a meningioma Meningiomas Types of brain tumors (see also table Some Tumors That Originate in or Near the Brain) can vary in their characteristics, such as their location, the people they affect most often, and the symptoms... read more can develop at the craniocervical junction and press on the brain or spinal cord.

 Symptoms of Craniocervical Junction Disorders